- About Us

-Our veterinarian and technicians depend on laboratory results in order to assess and understand the status of your pet's health.
-Labwork helps the veterinarian determine the presence of illness and rule out others.
+Our staff depends on laboratory results in order to assess and understand the status of your pet's health.
+Lab work helps the veterinarian determine the presence of illness and rule out other concerns.
 Within our lab, our staff is capable of performing a variety of procedures including, CBCs (complete blood counts), blood chemistries, thyroid testing, blood parasite testing, FeLV/FIV testing, parvo testing, Giardia testing, microscopic examinations of ear swabs, and more.
 We also partner with outside laboratories for other laboratory results.

 Our Laboratory Recommendations:

-We recommend bringing in a fecal sample yearly to provide our veterinarian with information about the presence of intestinal parasites.
+Fecal Testing: We recommend bringing in a fecal sample yearly to provide our veterinarian with information about the presence of intestinal parasites.
+Must be a fresh, properly stored sample for accurate testing.

 Lyme Prevention/Testing: We recommend a Lyme vaccination, in addition to flea and tick prevention.
 Prior to receiving his/her first Lyme vaccination we recommend a Lyme test to ensure your pet has not been exposed prior to vaccination.
 If you have found a tick on your pet, we recommend having your pet tested for Lyme one month after attachment.
 If your pet has experienced a lapse in protection of one month, or greater, we recommend having your pet tested for Lyme prior to receiving their vaccination.